HowToThink/HowToThink/source/PvL_F.rst

 50    3.3   30    0.037
 ===== ===== ===== =====

 The values of :math:`\sigma_t` have been calculated by using the above formula.
-Let's fit to this new data set using `symfit`:
+Let's fit to this new data set using `symfit`.
+Notice that there are some small differences to the code:

     .. sourcecode:: python3